 Before joining CAPD, Dr. Stephens was Senior Survey Researcher at Mathematica Policy Research, where he specialized in evaluation design, methodology, and survey techniques.
 Dr. Stephens' resume may be found here.

-Stephanie Leiderman, Research Analyst, is an evaluator and researcher with a particular interest in gender, race/ethnicity and global equity and development.
-She has a background in both research and in the history and economics of craft as a development strategy, particularly for women in developing countries.
-She is co-investigator on CAPD’s Strong Sector Cluster evaluation, the Thriving Rural Communities Initiative evaluation (1.0 and 2.0) and the Thriving Hispanic/Latino Communities Initiative 1.0, and is taking the lead on the next phase of that evaluation (Thriving Hispanic/Latino Communities 2.0).
+She is co-investigator on CAPD’s Thriving Rural Communities Initiative evaluation (1.0 and 2.0) and the Thriving Hispanic/Latino Communities Initiative 1.0, and is taking the lead on the next phase of that evaluation (Thriving Hispanic/Latino Communities 2.0).
 She is a member of the development partnership for Transforming White Privilege: A 21st Century Leadership Capacity.
 Prior to joining CAPD several years ago, she taught English for 15 months in Beijing, China and apprenticed with a family of jewelers in Dhrangadra, Gujarat, India.
 She was awarded a B.A.
 Magna Cum Laude from the University of North Carolina, Asheville, and also holds an Associates Degree from the Haywood Community College’s Professional Crafts program, in metalwork.
+In addition to her fulltime work at CAPD, she works as a fiber artist and jeweler.
 Her thesis on the Folk School Movement in North Carolina may be found here.
 In addition to her full time work at CAPD, she works as a fiber artist and jeweler.
 Ms. Leiderman's resume may be found here.